reptiliaani/React/README.md

 This is a project from a React course in Udemy.
-Updating when I add to it during the course.
+Updating when I add to it.